Infinidat/tripleo-deployment-configs/README.md

 appropriate parameter to use the custom container image.

-Edit `~/templates/cinder-infinidat-config.yaml` and populate it with your specific Infinibox data.
+Edit `~/templates/cinder-infinidat-config.yaml` and populate it with your specific InfiniBox data.
 Specifically, you must replace `infinidat-openstack-cert` with your infinibox's customized data in the form of `infinibox-{pool name}`.
 For example if you pool name is `cinder-pool`, replace `infinidat-openstack-cert` with `infinibox-cinder-pool`.